BCA Citraland Half Marathon - Pollen and Air Quality Forecast for Today

 Where is air quality worst on the BCA Citraland Half Marathon route?

-Based on today's forecast, Pm1 levels are at their highest after 17.9 km into the route.
+Based on today's forecast, PM1 is forecast at fair levels along the route today (21.1/100).
+Air quality is at its worst after 17.9 km into the route.
 Airmine calculates exposure at 200m intervals along the course using satellite-derived atmospheric data.

 Where is pollen highest on the BCA Citraland Half Marathon course?

-Pollen levels are relatively low across the entire route today.
+Pollen exposure peaks at km 1.6 today.
 This changes through the season as different pollen species become active.

 When is pollen worst during the BCA Citraland Half Marathon season?